In yesterday’s Daily, I showed you a simple way to beat the market with the “Bridesmaid” strategy.

-With that in mind, let’s take a look at which sector had the lowest P/E ratio in 2020.
-It should be a good bet to outperform in 2021…
+With that in mind, let’s look at which sector had the lowest P/E ratio in 2021.
+It should be a good bet to outperform in 2022…

 From the Bottom to the Top

-Based on history, this means financials are likely to outperform the market this year.
+This means, based on history, financials are likely to outperform the market this year.

-So consider using the cheapest sector strategy when you’re rebalancing your portfolio at the beginning of each year.
-If history is any guide, you’ll beat the market by a couple percent more often than not.
+So consider using the Cheapest Sector strategy when you’re rebalancing your portfolio at the beginning of each year.
+If history is any guide, you’ll beat the market by a few percent more often than not.

 Analyst, Palm Beach Daily

-But if you really want to swing for the fences, Daily editor Teeka Tiwari has found a way for you to potentially achieve a lifetime of wealth in one day.
+But if you really want to swing for the fences, Daily editor Teeka Tiwari has discovered a crypto catalyst poised to unleash extraordinary gains – bigger and faster than anything we’ve seen this year.

 He calls it the “Final Countdown,” and it’ll send mainstream investors rushing into crypto when it triggers.
 But once everyone is on board, the biggest profits will be off the table…